The VA Patient Advocacy ProgramUpdated: December 23, 2022

 The Role Of The VA Patient Advocate

-Patient Advocates are described by the VA as highly trained professionals who are there to resolve concerns about “any aspect” of VA healthcare, “particularly those concerns that cannot be resolved at the point of care.”
+The VA describes Patient Advocates as highly trained professionals who resolve concerns about “any aspect” of VA healthcare, “particularly those concerns that cannot be resolved at the point of care.”

 The Procedure Of Speaking To A Patient Advocate